ibm-cloud-docs/EventStreams/schema_registry.md

 Getting the latest version of a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Reader role access to the schema resource that matches the schema being retrieved.
+- Reader role access to the schema resource that matches the schema that is retrieved.

 ### Listing all of the versions of a schema
 {: #list_schema_versions}

-To list all versions of a schema currently stored in the registry, make a GET request to the /artifacts/{schema-id}/versions endpoint, (where {schema-id} is the ID of the schema).
+To list all versions of a schema currently stored in the registry, make a GET request to the `/artifacts/{schema-id}/versions` endpoint (where {schema-id} is the ID of the schema).
 If successful, a list of all current version numbers for the schema is returned in the payload of the response.

 Example curl request: